temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 - Ensure you have Git installed to clone the project.

 ## ![](/img/icons/workflow.png) Application overview
+In this tutorial, you will build a [Temporal Application](https://docs.temporal.io/temporal#temporal-application) using the [Temporal Python SDK](https://github.com/temporalio/sdk-python).
+The Application will consist of the following pieces.

+1. A [Workflow](https://docs.temporal.io/workflows): A Temporal Workflow is a function or method, written in a programming language supported by one of our SDKs, that defines your overall business logic.
+A Workflow defines the overall flow of the application.
+2. An [Activity](https://docs.temporal.io/activities): Activities are functions called during Workflow Execution and represent the execution aspect of your business logic.
+3. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and execute the code piece by piece.
+The Worker is a component, provided by the Temporal SDK, and play a critical role in performance and scalability of your application.

 The tutorial's project simulates a _money transfer_ application.
-It includes three [Activity functions,](https://docs.temporal.io/application-development/foundations/?lang=python#develop-activities) `withdraw()`, `deposit()`, and `refund()`.
+The [Workflow Execution](https://docs.temporal.io/application-development/foundations/?lang=python#develop-workflows) orchestrates the execution of the Activity functions.
+This application includes three [Activity functions,](https://docs.temporal.io/application-development/foundations/?lang=python#develop-activities) `withdraw()`, `deposit()`, and `refund()`.
 These symbolize the movement of funds between accounts.
-The [Workflow Execution](https://docs.temporal.io/application-development/foundations/?lang=python#develop-workflows) orchestrates the execution of the Activity functions.

-To run the application, you will do the following:
+To run the application, you do the following:

 1. Start the Workflow Execution.
 Send a message to the Temporal Cluster to start the money transfer.
 The Temporal Server tracks the progress of your Workflow Execution.
 2. Run a Worker.
 A Worker is a wrapper around your compiled Workflow and Activity code.
 A Worker's only job is to execute the Activity and Workflow functions and communicate the results back to the Temporal Server.